mu2712/archkatas/ADRs/Monitoring.md

 Amazon CloudWatch is AWS alerting tool for sending notifications based on the severity levels of the inspected matrix.
 Approximate cost is $0.30 USD for first 10,000 metrics.

+#### Power BI

+Power BI is a Microsoft offering for creating various reports and sending alerts based on the severity levels of the inspected matrix.
+Approximate cost is $10 USD per user/month.

 ## Decision

-We decided to choose Prometheus + Grafana.
-It is mainly because of the cost involved and ability of Prometheus to collect rich metrics and provides a powerful querying language.
-Grafana on the other hand, transforms metrics into meaningful visualizations.
-Both are compatible with many, if not most, data source types.
+We decided to choose Power BI as we are predominently decided to Azure and other Microsoft stack.
+Also, Power BI provides a very strong analytical abilities, Plus we do have to impact extra from a dev/adminstrator to take care of monitoring.

 ## Consequences
-We would have to appoint some time of a developer / administrator to take care of the monitoring.
+The cost of the project increase as we decided to use a paid service.